 If too many jobs are sent to KNIME Executors this may overload them and all jobs running on that Executor will suffer and potentially even fail if there aren't sufficient resources available any more (most notably memory).
 Therefore an Executor can reject new jobs based on its current load.
-By default an Executor will not accept new jobs any more if its memory usage is above 90% (Java heap memory, averaged over 1-minute) or the average system load is above 90% (averaged over 1-minute).
-These settings can be changed by two system properties in the Executor's knime.ini file:

-Some options can be set as property in the knime.ini file as well as by defining an environment variable (Env).
+By default an Executor will not accept new jobs any more if its memory usage is above 90% (Java heap memory) or the average system load is above 90% (averaged over 1-minute).
+These options can be set as property in the knime.ini file as well as by defining an environment variable (Env).
 The environment variable changes will only take effect after a restart of the KNIME Executor.
 If the environment variable for an option is set, the property in the 'knime.ini' file will be ignored.